-Fig. 125: Dialog "Advanced settings"
+Fig. 138: Dialog "Advanced settings"

 Online - via SDO Information If this option button is selected, the list of the objects included in the object list of the slave is uploaded from the slave via SDO information.
 The list below can be used to specify which object types are to be uploaded.

-Offline - via EDS File If this option button is selected, the list of the objects included in the object list is read from an EDS file provided by the user.
+list is read from an EDS file provided by the user.